randerson415/Cybersecurity-Bootcamp/README.md

 # Elasticsearch Logstash Kibana (ELK) Stack Project

 ## Automated (ELK) Stack Deployment

 The files in this repository were used to configure the network depicted below:

 ![Network Diagram](Images/Network_Diagram.png)

-These files have been tested and used to generate a live ELK deployment on Microsoft Azure.
-They can be used to either recreate the entire deployment pictured above, or alternatively, select YAML (.yml) files may be used to install only certain pieces of it.
+The files listed below have been tested and used to generate a live ELK Stack deployment on Microsoft Azure.
+They can be used to either recreate the entire deployment pictured above, or alternatively, select files may be used to install only certain pieces of it.

 - [ELK Playbook](Ansible/install-elk.yml)